This is our review of the best dog coats for spaniels in 2023.

 - Kuoser Winter Coat – (top choice for a cocker spaniel winter coat)

 Like the Siberian Husky or Newfoundland, some dog breeds are bred to withstand blustery conditions, rain, and freezing temperatures.
-In contrast, others like a poodle or greyhound may require some added insulation in cold weather.
+In contrast, others like a poodle may require some added insulation in cold weather.

 But what about dogs with medium-thickness and a double coat, like the Cocker and English Springer Spaniel?
 Do Spaniels need winter coats or gundog coats, and if so, which one should you choose for your pet?